 The energy generated by the solar facility would be sold to a viable utility, commercial, or industrial off-taker under a long-term power purchase agreement, build-own-transfer agreement, or other like commercial purchase contract.
-The proposed Project would provide a direct connection between the solar facility substation and the proposed Esmeralda 525-kV Collector Substation that is part of the Greenlink West 525kV transmission line.
+The proposed Project would provide a direct connection between the solar facility substation and the proposed Esmeralda 525-kV Collector Substation that is part of Greenlink West.